yanc0/asciigram/README.md

 # ASCIIGram
 ## Description

-`ASCIIGram` is a social image sharing platform used for educationnal purposes.
+`ASCIIGram` is a social image sharing platform used for educational purposes.
 It is a great demo app to learn cloud deployment with standard technologies like: docker, redis or postgresql.
 In order to deploy this app, the user should understand networking, databases, secrets sharing, IAM.